Okta (NASDAQ:OKTA) Updates FY 2023 Earnings Guidance

-Several equities research analysts have recently weighed in on the stock.
-Citigroup boosted their target price on shares of Okta from $105.00 to $130.00 in a research report on Friday.
-DA Davidson boosted their target price on shares of Okta from $125.00 to $140.00 and gave the stock a buy rating in a research report on Friday.
-Raymond James downgraded shares of Okta from an outperform rating to a market perform rating in a research report on Wednesday, March 23rd.
-KeyCorp dropped their target price on shares of Okta from $225.00 to $190.00 and set an overweight rating for the company in a research report on Tuesday, April 5th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Okta from $195.00 to $130.00 in a research report on Friday.
-Eight equities research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and an average price target of $178.96.
+A number of analysts have recently issued reports on OKTA shares.
+Deutsche Bank Aktiengesellschaft reduced their target price on Okta from $195.00 to $130.00 in a report on Friday, June 3rd.
+Canaccord Genuity Group reduced their target price on Okta from $320.00 to $215.00 and set a buy rating for the company in a report on Tuesday, February 22nd.
+Raymond James lowered Okta from an outperform rating to a market perform rating in a report on Wednesday, March 23rd.
+Wells Fargo & Company upped their price target on shares of Okta from $130.00 to $145.00 and gave the stock an overweight rating in a research note on Friday, June 3rd.
+Finally, Oppenheimer dropped their price target on shares of Okta from $210.00 to $170.00 and set an outperform rating on the stock in a research note on Friday, June 3rd.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and twenty-one have issued a buy rating to the company.
+According to data from MarketBeat, the company presently has an average rating of Buy and an average target price of $178.96.

-In related news, CFO Brett Tighe sold 2,858 shares of the stock in a transaction that occurred on Wednesday, March 16th.
-The shares were sold at an average price of $152.92, for a total transaction of $437,045.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Todd Mckinnon sold 7,655 shares of the stock in a transaction that occurred on Wednesday, March 16th.
-The shares were sold at an average price of $152.92, for a total transaction of $1,170,602.60.
+In other news, General Counsel Jonathan T. Runyan sold 2,010 shares of the business’s stock in a transaction dated Wednesday, March 16th.
+The shares were sold at an average price of $152.92, for a total transaction of $307,369.20.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CFO Brett Tighe sold 2,858 shares of the business’s stock in a transaction dated Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total transaction of $437,045.36.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 19,537 shares of company stock valued at $2,984,147.
-Company insiders own 7.60% of the company’s stock.
+Insiders have sold a total of 19,537 shares of company stock worth $2,984,147 over the last three months.
+Insiders own 7.60% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Toroso Investments LLC raised its holdings in shares of Okta by 10.1% during the first quarter.
-Toroso Investments LLC now owns 1,717 shares of the company’s stock valued at $259,000 after acquiring an additional 157 shares during the period.
-Worldquant Millennium Advisors LLC acquired a new stake in shares of Okta during the first quarter valued at approximately $15,625,000.
-Wealthfront Advisers LLC acquired a new stake in shares of Okta during the first quarter valued at approximately $293,000.
-Virtu Financial LLC acquired a new stake in shares of Okta during the first quarter valued at approximately $1,291,000.
-Finally, Advisors Asset Management Inc. raised its holdings in shares of Okta by 5.4% during the first quarter.
-Advisors Asset Management Inc. now owns 9,201 shares of the company’s stock valued at $1,389,000 after acquiring an additional 472 shares during the period.
-76.18% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+KB Financial Partners LLC acquired a new position in Okta in the 4th quarter valued at about $42,000.
+Penserra Capital Management LLC grew its stake in Okta by 49.9% in the 4th quarter.
+Penserra Capital Management LLC now owns 658 shares of the company’s stock valued at $147,000 after buying an additional 219 shares during the last quarter.
+Prudential PLC acquired a new position in Okta in the 1st quarter valued at about $245,000.
+XTX Topco Ltd acquired a new position in Okta in the 1st quarter valued at about $247,000.
+Finally, High Net Worth Advisory Group LLC grew its stake in Okta by 35.2% in the 1st quarter.
+High Net Worth Advisory Group LLC now owns 1,690 shares of the company’s stock valued at $255,000 after buying an additional 440 shares during the last quarter.
+Institutional investors and hedge funds own 76.18% of the company’s stock.

 Okta, Inc provides identity solutions for enterprises, small and medium-sized businesses, universities, non-profits, and government agencies in the United States and internationally.
 The company offers Okta Identity Cloud, a platform that offers a suite of products and services, such as Universal Directory, a cloud-based system of record to store and secure user, application, and device profiles for an organization; Single Sign-On that enables users to access applications in the cloud or on-premise from various devices; Adaptive Multi-Factor Authentication provides a layer of security for cloud, mobile, Web applications, and data; Lifecycle Management that enables IT organizations or developers to manage a user's identity throughout its lifecycle; API Access Management that enables organizations to secure APIs; Access Gateway that enables organizations to extend the Okta Identity Cloud from the cloud to their existing on-premise applications; and Advanced Server Access to secure cloud infrastructure.